 Science and Communication (CSC) welcome you to our summer school introductory course on high-performance computing.
-This course is part of the Swedish National Graduate School in Scientific Computing (NGSSC) and is endorsed by the
+This course is part of the Swedish e-Science Education.

 Interested students and researchers (with academic or industrial backgrounds) from all over the world are invited to apply to attend the course, which will be held at the KTH main campus in Stockholm during late August.
 (Please note that for KTH Masters students, the summer school is available as course number DN2258.)

 This course provides the skills needed to utilize high-performance computing (HPC) resources, and includes an introduction to a range of important topics, such as:

 Case studies in various scientific disciplines will be used to help illustrate these topics.
 The course consists of both lectures and guided hands-on lab sessions.
 Participants who successfully complete the course (including the associated programming project) will be awarded 7.5 ECTS (European Credit Transfer and Accumulation System) points.